Pinterest Hidden Image

 Can you freeze no-bake brownies?

-Yes, these no bake brownies store well in the freezer.
+Yes, these homemade brownies freeze beautifully.
 Simply place them in an airtight container separated by sheets of parchment paper and freeze for up to 3 months.

 Can I make these brownies without walnuts?